 Some later forms of the name show replacement by the Norman male personal name Angod.

-In the neighbouring Thringstone in Coalville parish the minor forms of Ossegodishaug and Hosgothawe presumably record the same owner of land.
+In the neighbouring Thringstone in Coalville parish, the field-names Ossegodishaug and Hosgothawe (with Old English haga or Old Norse hagi ‘enclosure’) presumably record the same owner of land.

 This object is related to